koush/docs.scrypted.app/home-assistant.md

 * Event Reel Card

 :::tip
-Configuring multiple cameras within a single card dramatically improves performance and load times.
+Configuring multiple cameras within a single `Camera Grid Card` dramatically improves performance and load times.
 :::

 Follow the instructions below, and then substitute the card URL appopriately.